-How dedicated is the vendor to employee benefits in the public sector?
+How dedicated is the vendor to employee benefits?

-When going to market for benefits administration technology and services, this can be one of the most important questions governmental organizations should ask in their RFP.
-Find out the percentage of each vendor's revenue that is attributed to benefits administration, and learn as much as you can about their history in serving public sector organizations.
-Make sure they can serve the highly complex environment of the public sector and that they have invested considerably in understanding how to best serve governmental organizations.
+When going to market for benefits administration technology and services, this can be one of the most important questions you ask in your request for proposals.
+Find out the percentage of each vendor's revenue that is attributed to benefits administration, and learn as much as you can about their history with serving organizations like yours.